marmstr93ng/GitRequire/README.md

 - Don't put a file extension on the file when creating
-- Include the git-stash file in the PATH
+- Include the directory in which the command resides in the path